D. Ben Knoble

 I also built loner, an LL(1) checker and context-free-grammar library, in Scala.

-I’m working on a formal-languages library and application in Clojure, and I have a few more ideas for which SML or Haskell might be well-suited.
+I started on an incomplete formal-languages library and application in Clojure, and I have a few more ideas for which SML or Haskell might be well-suited.

-I recently wrote smlnj-parser-style, a small static-analysis library for UNC’s Comp 524 (Programming Language Concepts).
+I wrote smlnj-parser-style, a small static-analysis library for UNC’s Comp 524 (Programming Language Concepts).

 Write an application in Forth